 The Manuel Martínez Valero Stadium

-The home stadium of Elche FC is the “Estadio Manuel Martínez Valero”.
-It is a stadium with a great tradition and a lot of history, but fully adapted with modern infrastructure.
+The home stadium of Elche CF is the “Estadio Manuel Martínez Valero”.
+It is a stadium with a great tradition and a lot of history but fully adapted with modern infrastructure.
 It has a modern surveillance system, a network of speakers, offices, a VIP room, 27 boxes, etc …